soniasol/FreEM-SemiD-norm/README.md

+# FreEM-SemiD-norm

-# FreEM-SemiD-norm (French Early Modern Semi-Diplomatic Normalizer)
+FreEM-SemiD-norm (French Early Modern Semi-Diplomatic Normalizer) is a normalizer trained on a Middle French corpus.

 ## How to cite our work

-Our model FreEM-SemiD-norm:
+- Our model FreEM-SemiD-norm:
-Our dataset:
+- Our dataset:
-Our paper:
+- Our paper:

 ## Scripts